carlkidcrypto/ezsnmp/README.rst

 Documentation
 -------------

-Please check out the `Easy SNMP documentation at Read the Docs <http://easysnmp.readthedocs.org/>`_.
+Please check out the `Ez SNMP documentation at Read the Docs <http://ezsnmp.readthedocs.org/>`_.
 This includes installation instructions for various operating systems.

 You may generate the documentation as follows: